 The climax could be dramatically compelling.
 It could be the reader’s sudden realisation that a character was lying, for example, or an explosive conflict that seemed inevitable from the first page.

-Writing a good short story ending can be achieved many ways.
+There are many ways to end a short story well.
 Besides using an element of surprise you can have an ending that:

 - Is open: The reader must piece together the final pages’ implications